 3. Student Eligibility

-Funding for TA tuition waivers is dependent on the fiscal resources of the university, and are therefore not guaranteed.
+Funding for TA tuition waivers is dependent on the fiscal resources of the university, and is therefore not guaranteed.
 To be considered for a TA tuition waiver, students must

 a. be admitted to an approved graduate degree program at Fresno State,